scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 (apart from conventions like keeping recipes contained to a particular directory).
 The project also maintains packages that support broader *kinds* of packages, such as web-based applications.
-In this case, OSGeo-Live provides a standard configuration for apache, WSGI, and other components, along with a standard layout for projects that rely on this core.
+In this case, OSGeo-Live provides a standard configuration for Apache, WSGI, and other components, along with a standard layout for projects that rely on this core.
 As a result, there is very little conflict among packages that share common resources.
 Some concerns, like port number usage, have to be explicitly managed at a global level.
 But the